 Here’s the execution playbook we use for enterprise GEO clients:

 Week 1-2: Entity Audit — Assess your current entity presence across Google Knowledge Graph, Wikidata, Wikipedia, and major industry knowledge bases.
 Identify gaps and inconsistencies.
 Document every brand mention across the web and flag inconsistencies.
+For a deeper dive, explore our guide on Wikidata SEO.

 Week 3-4: Foundation Setup — Create or optimize your Wikidata entry.
 Claim and complete your Google Knowledge Panel.
 Standardize your brand representation across all web properties.
 Implement comprehensive Organization schema on your website.